intel/dffml/docs/arch/0009-Open-Architecture.rst

 between entities and data for provenance.
 Leveraging verifiable credentials for review system to measure risk in absence of attestation.

-Our reference architecture is built around a specs such as SBOM, VEX, and DIDs.
+Our reference architecture is built around a specs such as SBOM, VDR, and DIDs.

 Intent
 ******